wrenoud/nos-fpm/markdown/chapter_3.md

 in operations for more than 30 days but less than 12 months (b) if final tides are required, or (c)) every 6 months for stations collecting data for long term hydrographic projects.

 *Page 85*

 ------------------------------------------------------------------------------------------------------------------------

 #### 3.5.2.3 Water Level Data Retrieval

 Typically, predicted tides or preliminary water level data are applied to soundings during initial post-processing.
 As verified or final water level data become available, the best quality data should be applied to bathymetry.
-Field units can download six-minute preliminary water level data directly from the Products > Tides section of the COOPS website http://www.tidesandcurrents.noaa.gov within hours of data acquisition.
+Field units can download six-minute preliminary water level data directly from the Products &gt; Tides section of the COOPS website http://www.tidesandcurrents.noaa.gov within hours of data acquisition.
 Verified water level data should be available from the CO-OPS website within seven days if the station has been placed on the Hydro Hot List.
 If a station is not on the Hydro Hot List, verified data may take up to a month to be posted.
 Final water levels should be requested from CO-OPS, via a Request for Tides package that can be automatically generated using